code-for-magdeburg/denkmal-magdeburg/README.md

-# history-of-your-house
+# Denkmal Magdeburg

-Get the Historical Context of Your House From the Monument Register (Denkmalverzeichnis).
+Show Momuments near your GPS Location (in Magdeburg).
+The data is provided by the Monument Register (Denkmalverzeichnis): <http://denkmalverzeichnis.magdeburg.de/>